nahanoo/SeqFollower/docs/docs/index.md

 All three sub-modules have a similar mechanism.
 As an input the GenBank or the FASTA file of the ancestral strain (ancestor) and the mutated strain (mutant) are required.
 To detect HGTs the FASTA files of the other bacterial strains of the co-culture are required additionally.

-Depending on the sub-module, either the genome of the ancestor or the mutant is chunked into smaller sequences using a sliding window.
+Depending on the sub-module either the genome of the ancestor or the mutant is chunked into smaller sequences using a sliding window.
 Typically a window size of 500 base-pairs and a start-shift of 100 base-pairs is used.
 Below you can see an example of chunked sequences aligned to the genome itself:

 ![chunked_sequences](chunks.png)
 *The sequence name consists of the contig name and an enumerated counter of the chunk.
 This helps us in investigating deleted or inserted sequences with the generated visualizations.*

-Depending on the sub-module, those chunks are then aligned either to the ancestor, mutant or the references of the strains from the co-culture using `minimap2`.
+Those chunks are then aligned either to the ancestor, mutant or the references of the strains from the co-culture using `minimap2`.
 A detailed description of the alignment process is available in the different sub-module documentations.

 Optionally, the alignments which were used to detect the deleted or inserted sequences are plotted which can help in assessing the quality of the detections.
 More information about how to interpret those alignment plots is available in the different sub-module documentations.